A consideration of the 27th chapter of Isaiah and related prophecies, originally published in 2010.

 “ALL THE HOLY ONES BEING WITH HIM”

-Common sense should have a say in this matter.
-For example, the 19th chapter of Revelation clearly establishes that the marriage of the Lamb of God occurs immediately after the destruction of Babylon the Great but before the final war between Christ and the beast.
+The 19th chapter of Revelation clearly establishes that the marriage of the Lamb of God occurs immediately after the destruction of Babylon the Great but before the final war between Christ and the beast.
 How reasonable is it that the marriage takes place while some members of the bride are absent?
 It is not reasonable at all.
 After all, how could a wedding even be considered a real wedding of two parties if one party is not present?
-Unfortunately common sense does not always prevail.

 Now consider Zechariah 14:1 – “Look!
 There is a day coming, belonging to Jehovah, and the spoil of you will certainly be apportioned out in the midst of you.
 And I shall certainly gather all the nations against Jerusalem for the war; and the city will actually be captured and the houses be pillaged, and the women themselves will be raped.
 And half of the city must go forth into the exile; but as for the remaining ones of the people, they will not be cut off from the city.”